pandey22/pandey22/README.md

 Full Stack Developer
 --------------------

-I am a Frontend Developer , I love exploring different tech stacks and making projects by using them
+I am a Full Stack Developer , I love exploring different tech stacks and making projects by using them

 * 🌍  Jharkhand, India
 * ✉️  You can contact me at [kshitijpandey25@gmail.com](mailto:kshitijpandey25@gmail.com)